Interactive Business Plans: Digital Presentations That Engage Investors

 Younger Investor Audiences

 Traditional institutional backers might prefer familiar PDF formats.
-Research your audience before choosing your format.
-Some firms clearly request certain presentation styles.
+Research your audience before choosing your format - some firms clearly request certain presentation styles.

-Consider creating both versions.
-A traditional PDF for formal submissions.
+Consider creating both versions: a traditional PDF for formal submissions.
 An interactive version for in-person presentations and follow-up meetings.

 FAQs